RasmussenLab/vamb/README.md

 # Vamb

-Created by Jakob Nybo Nissen and Simon Rasmussen, Technical University of Denmark.
+Created by Jakob Nybo Nissen and Simon Rasmussen, Technical University of Denmark and Novo Nordisk Foundation Center for Protein Research, University of Copenhagen,

 Vamb is a metagenomic binner which feeds sequence composition information from a contig catalogue and co-abundance information from BAM files into a variational autoencoder and clusters the latent representation.
 It performs excellently with multiple samples, and pretty good on single-sample data.
 Vamb is implemented purely in Python (with a little bit of Cython) and can be used both from command line and from within a Python interpreter.